Excess treatment costs: Guidance on the national management model for England

 Please report any SoECAT functionality issues or improvement suggestions directly by email to firstname.lastname@example.org, including 'SoECAT functionality' within the email subject line.

-Each provider has an annual ETC threshold that must be reached before additional payments are made.
-When a provider has reached this threshold, ETC payments will then be made on a quarterly basis in arrears.
-The threshold does not apply to studies where NHS England is the responsible commissioner.
+Each provider in England has an annual ETC threshold that must be reached before ETC payments are made.
+Please see the ICB ETC payment timetable for more detailed information.
+When a provider has reached this threshold, ETC payments will then be made.
+The threshold does not apply to individual studies, but to the organisation due to receive the ETCs.

-Only studies which received research funding approval after 1 October 2018 are subject to the new national process – any studies funded before this date will continue to use the historic process, and will not be transitioned.
-For these studies using the historic process, ETC approval sits with the relevant commissioning team (e.g. local / regional specialised commissioning team(s)), as budget holders for clinical activity commissioned from local trusts and other commissioned providers.
-The contact details for regional / local specialised commissioning teams can be found on the NHS England Website.
+Studies which received research funding approval before 1 October 2018 continue to use the historic process.
+For these studies ETC approval sits with the relevant regional Specialised Commissioning Teams as budget holders for clinical activity commissioned from local trusts and other commissioned providers.

 High Cost Threshold Process

-NHS England and DHSC are keen to have early sight of the pipeline of studies that could potentially be above the threshold when funded.
-Therefore, funders are asked to notify NHS England when an application is received for a study with ETCs that reach the High Cost Threshold.
+NHSE and DHSC are keen to have early sight of the pipeline of studies that could potentially be above the threshold when funded.
+Funders are asked to notify england.highcostETC@nhs.net and firstname.lastname@example.org when an application is received for a study with ETCs that reach the High Cost Threshold.

 Once a funder has confirmed the intention to fund a High Cost study, an assessment of value to the NHS will be conducted prior to agreement to reimburse ETCs.
 It will take up to six weeks for a decision to be made.

-- For studies where the ETCs mainly relate to CCG commissioned services, an assessment of clinical alignment will be undertaken on a case by case basis by NHS England and DHSC clinical experts
+- For studies where the ETCs mainly relate to ICB commissioned services, an assessment of clinical alignment will be undertaken.
+Assessment is on a case by case basis by NHS England and DHSC clinical experts

-- For high cost ETCs relating to specialised commissioning, an assessment of clinical alignment will be undertaken on a case by case basis by the relevant Regional Medical Director and the Clinical Co-Chair of the relevant programme of care
+- For high cost ETCs relating to specialised commissioning, an assessment of clinical alignment will be undertaken.
+Assessment is on a case by case basis by the relevant Regional Medical Director and the Clinical Co-Chair of the relevant programme of care

 Criteria for the assessment of clinical alignment are as follows: